mihirchronicles/mihirchronicles.github.io/content/bookshelf/draft-number-four.md

 ---
-title: Draft No. 4 | On The Writing Process by John McPhee
+title: Draft No. 4 by John McPhee
 date: "2022-11-10"
 path: "/bookshelf/draft-number-four"
 ---

 ## I. Brief Summary

 McPhee is an American writer.
 He is considered one of the pioneers of creative nonfiction.
 He is a four-time finalist for the Pulitzer Prize.
 A collection of linked essays that detail various aspects of McPhee's approach to "creative non-fiction."
 All of these essays appeared in The New Yorker.
 McPhee understands how to give readers enough, but not too much.

 ## II.
 Big Ideas

 - Main takeaways:
     - Start by writing a great lead.
     - A thousand details add up to one impression.